eastbanctech/dob-docs/docs/dp-user-management.md

     * If User is meant to be an Inspector of any kind, they also must have a profile in Accela set up with the same email address used in Access DC.
 * Creating a new user triggers an invite email that is sent to the provided email address and adds the user to the User List with status "Invited."
 * After the new user logs in for the first time the system will automatically move them to "Active."
-* Invitations can be resent from the User Permissions Details Page only when the the user has the "Invited" status.
+* Invitations can be resent from the User Permissions Details Page only when the user has the "Invited" status.

 ![User Management Add New User -screenshot](../images/dispatch-portal/dp-user-management/addnewuser.png)